codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 - Figma/Sketch/Adobe XD for UX (I really like using visual collaboration tools)
 - MermaidJS for simpler flow diagrams written in markdown

 # My Questions
-- Is everyone working remote with the option to come into the office?
-- Is
+- How many people usually work from the office now?
 - If you hire me today, how will you know in a year's time that I was the right fit?